Cherreads

 But her hand never left mine.

 We walked slowly after that, through the winding path lined with soft lights and vibrant flower beds.
-Her heels clicked quietly on the stone pavement, but she moved unhurried.
-Still elegant, still perfectly in control.
+Her heels clicked quietly on the stone pavement.

-And even when we reached the glass doors at the end of the path, where the lounge met the garden, she didn't let go.
+And even when we reached the glass doors at the end of the path, she didn't let go.

 We stood for a second before stepping inside.
 The light from the hallway was warmer now, casting soft shadows across the floor.
 It was almost time for dinner.

 I knew this wouldn't last forever.
 Yuna was still Yuna.
-At home, she was colder—possessive, harsh, controlling.
+At home, she was colder, possessive, harsh and controlling.
 There were days I felt like I was nothing more than a shadow in her house.

 But right now… in this quiet pocket of time, she wasn't that person.